 This means that SaferWeb is not going to crack down on you for torrenting while using their VPN.
 The bad news is that anything you try to download or share will take quite a bit of time.

 Speed Test Results with SaferWeb VPN

-While no one expects the same lightning-fast speeds while using a VPN that they get without one, the best VPN providers won’t interfere too much with your download and upload rates.
+While no one expects the same lightning-fast speeds while using a VPN that they get without one, the best VPN providers (in French: Meilleur VPN) won’t interfere too much with your download and upload rates.

 SaferWeb is one of the worst when it comes to speed test results, and there is plenty of difference between them and the best VPNs.
 If speed is a vital metric for you, then it would be wise to look elsewhere.